 - 1/2 tsp smoke praprika

-- Press "saute" and add canola oil into the Instant Pot.
+- Press "saute" and add canola oil to the Instant Pot.

 - Add onion and saute for 2 minutes.